 Fine artist, flautist, pianist and composer, my lifelong inspirations stem from the untamed lands of Canada.
 Born and raised in Montreal, Quebec, by two artists/violinists, I grew up spending weekends and summers on a small lake in the Laurentian Mountains, Quebec.
 I watched my aunt create every type of art imaginable in her downtown Montreal, top floor warehouse apartment, towering windows flooding light on every wall, those, stacked deep with canvases and I grew to love this creative world without boundaries.
 An avid canoeist, I have paddled many rivers and lakes throughout Quebec, Ontario and Alberta and draw on these memories to create my intuitive, expressionist, landscapes paintings.

 The Artistry: Art and music are so closely related, in that I strive to create not the exactness of nature or notes, but a mood.
 I need nature.
 I long to be in the wilderness each summer and the experiences it brings.
 There is time to explore the beauty, the solitude, the thoughts that bubble to the surface as rhythmic strokes of a paddle bring on a mindful state.
-These trips remind me; all we need to survive is what fits in a canoe.

 A recent viewer said “There’s always so much to see in your work, leaves the viewer wanting to come back again…..and again.”

 A recent listener said “Bliss.
 Thank you for your music.
 I can feel nature in it.
 It’s restful, beautiful, calming.
 I think I shall come to know it well.”